Skip to main content

 Make a Gift Terrarium

-A terrarium is a great way to introduce small hands to the joy of gardening.
+Introduce small hands to the joys of gardening with a terrarium.
 We have glass containers of all sizes but you could repurpose a large mason jar or pickle jar.

 Or download this printable PDF